Globolo001/BLHELI_32_to_RTTTL/README.md

 Example:\
 `['test:b=300,o=5,d=8:4b5,8p,4b5,8p,2a5', ['B6', 'M', '1/', 'U3']]`

+Currently there is always the default header which is adjusted with the user parameters.

 The final RTTTL string can be accessed easily: `function_result[0]`

 #### Details
-It for unknown symbols (in BLHELI_32 notation) with a regex and should always produce an RTTTL readable output without the unwanted symbols.
+It filters for unknown symbols (in BLHELI_32 notation) with a regex and should always produce an RTTTL readable output without the unwanted symbols.
+If there is no melody, there will (currently only be the (default) header.

 It might be useful to display the invalid symbols from `result[1]` for the user to improve the users BLHELI_32 string and (maybe) adjust the regex if a new syntax is found.
 It removes all spaces, quotation-marks and new lines.

 ## For Python